yearn/yearn-vaults/CONTRIBUTING.md

 Navigate to your fork of the repository on Github.
 In the upper left where the current branch is listed, change the branch to your newly created one (feature-in-progress-branch).
 Open the files that you have worked on and ensure they include your changes.

 Navigate to yearn-vault [repository](https://github.com/iearn-finance/yearn-vaults) and click on the new pull request button.
-In the “base” box on the left, leave the default selection “base master”, the branch that you want your changes to be applied to.
+In the “base” box on the left, leave the default selection “base main”, the branch that you want your changes to be applied to.
 In the “compare” box on the right, select the branch containing the changes you want to apply.
 You will then be asked to answer a few questions about your pull request.
 Pull requests should have enough context about what you are working on, how you are solving a problem, and reference all necessary information for your reviewers to help.

 After you complete the questionnaire, the pull request will appear in the [list](https://github.com/iearn-finance/yearn-vaults/pulls) of pull requests.